morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 **Rule 1F**: If they are not lying, then they are wrong. - /user/JustDandy07

+**Rule 2**: Explain everything as simply as possible. - /user/vinylparx

 **Rule 2A**: There is no language simple enough to make a user understand anything. - /user/StrategiaSE

 **Rule 2B**: Emojis are NEVER an answer. - /user/Capt_Blackmoore